 During priority pass, students may enroll in no more than 10 units unless their priority group has been approved for more units.
 Students in a priority group who do not enroll during their priority-pass appointment period must wait until their first-pass appointment to enroll.

 Enrollment in class sections is carefully monitored during each priority group pass to ensure that any one group does not exceed 30 percent and that all groups do not exceed 50 percent of a class section.
 Because of these restrictions, enrollment during priority-pass appointments is not guaranteed.

-Priority enrollment groups include Regents Scholars, athletes in NCAA sports, qualified veterans, foster youth served by the Guardian Scholars Program, homeless youth, students with dependents, and students served by the Center for Accessible Education.
+Priority enrollment groups include Regents Scholars, athletes in NCAA sports, qualified veterans, foster youth served by the Guardian Scholars Program, homeless youth, students with dependents, and designated students served by the Center for Accessible Education.

 First Enrollment Pass

 During first pass, students may enroll in no more than 10 units.
 This gives all undergraduates a better chance to obtain at least two courses needed toward graduation.
 Students who do not enroll during their first-pass appointment period must wait until their second-pass appointment to enroll.

 During second pass, students can add courses up to the maximum units allowed by their College or school study-list limit.
 Once second-pass enrollment opens, students can enroll from the beginning of their assigned appointment time through midnight on Friday of the second week of classes.
 Students should be enrolled in classes with unit credit by that date to avoid paying a late study list fee.
 After Friday of week two, wait lists are eliminated and the study list becomes official.